Introduction to Trigonometry

 Right Angled Triangle

-A right-angled triangle (the right angle is shown by the little box in the corner) has names for each side:
+The right angle is shown by the little box in the corner.

-- Adjacent is adjacent to the angle "θ",
+- Adjacent is adjacent (next to) to the angle θ

 "Sine, Cosine and Tangent"